isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 #### Outreach Programmes

 Designed to build strong community bonds through:
-* Festive celebrations and neighbourhood events;
+* Festive celebrations&nbsp;and neighbourhood events;
-* Initiatives that encourage interaction and mutual understanding among residents; and
+* Initiatives that encourage interaction&nbsp;and mutual understanding among residents; and
-*  Support for national campaigns such as Dengue Prevention, Clean & Green Week, Racial Harmony Month and Good Neighbour Day.
+*  Support for national campaigns&nbsp;such as&nbsp;Dengue Prevention,&nbsp;Clean &amp; Green Week,&nbsp;Racial Harmony Month&nbsp;and&nbsp;Good Neighbour Day.

 #### Assistance Programmes

  CCCs administer key schemes that provide relief and support to residents in need, including:

-*  CCC ComCare Fund – urgent, short-term assistance for residents in need;
+*  CCC ComCare Fund&nbsp;– urgent, short-term assistance for residents in need;
-*  Edusave Awards – recognising students for good conduct and academic achievement;
+*  Edusave Awards&nbsp;– recognising students for good conduct and academic achievement;
-*  Pre-school Outreach Programmes – supporting early childhood learning; and
+*  Pre-school Outreach Programmes&nbsp;– supporting early childhood learning; and
-*  Ad-hoc support such as meal or transport vouchers for low-income families.
+*  Ad-hoc support&nbsp;such as meal or transport vouchers for low-income families.

 #### Bridging Programmes

 CCCs serve as a vital link between residents and the Government by:

-* Explaining government policies in relatable ways;
+* Explaining government policies&nbsp;in relatable ways;
-* Gathering ground feedback on local and national issues; and
+* Gathering ground feedback&nbsp;on local and national issues; and
-* Organising community forums and dialogue sessions with public agencies.
+* Organising community forums and dialogue sessions&nbsp;with public agencies.

 #### Service during Crisis and Emergency Preparedness

 CCCs mobilise swiftly in times of crisis to ensure community safety and care.
 Examples include:
-* SARS – temperature checks and thermometer distribution
+* SARS&nbsp;– temperature checks and thermometer distribution
-* Dengue – house inspections and insect repellent distribution
+* Dengue&nbsp;– house inspections and insect repellent distribution
-* Emergency Preparedness Exercises – equipping residents to handle fires, accidents or terrorist incidents;
+* Emergency Preparedness Exercises&nbsp;– equipping residents to handle fires, accidents or terrorist incidents;
 * COVID - residents came together to sew reusable masks, deliver groceries, and support vulnerable neighbours.